-That said, here’s a comparison of the two on an apple to apple basis.
+That said, here’s what we’ll go over in this post to give you a comparison of the two on an apple to apple basis.

 Folexin vs Nutrafol Reviews

-A More In-depth Look At These Two Popular Hair Loss Solutions
+Let’s Take A Closer Look At These Two Popular Hair Growth Solutions

 These two hair regrowth supplements are thought to be effective although they continue to attract negative reviews from folks who believe hair loss products are part of hokey pokey medicine.